TIO-IKIM/Transfer-learning-across-domain-boundaries/README.md

 In theory, this package was used to pretrain ResNet-50s using SimCLR, and finetune either these ResNet-50s or their corresponding U-Nets.
 In practice, these constraints are entirely artificial, and any other network could be used instead.
 However, anything that is not a ResNet will require a little bit of fiddling because of the way the final layers in the networks are replaced.
 Additionally, the U-Net constructor is only equipped to handle ResNets and a couple other architectures at this time.

-At this time, it is not precisely clear where the pretrained/finetuned models should be stored.
-This, and a few other things on the ToDo-list, will be taken care of soon!

 # How do I use this?

 1) Firstly, you clone this repository to your machine.
 Any location is fine.